May 27, 2019

 - Regularity.
 You should routinely and regularly meet with staff to provide feedback.
 It’s here you can let me know how they’re tracking personally and what they can be doing to improve their performance.
 This should be done both informally and formally, through scheduled meetings.
 Always keep performance-related surprises to a minimum.

-When should you implement a performance management system?
+When should you implement a system to manage performance?

 As soon as possible.
 Nothing will guarantee the success of your business more than high performing staff.
 So much so, some visionary startups are now building up their HR policies and performance management systems even before they’ve hired a single employee.
-Still, if you haven’t yet built your own performance management system, it’s not too late.
+Still, if you haven’t yet built your own, it’s not too late.

 Talk to Catalina Consultants – we’re the experts